Grant Thornton — full event log

 sustainability_report p.5

-The inclusion of Cyprus operations, acquired during 2024, has increased both location- and market-based Scope 2 emissions.
+The inclusion of Cyprus operations, acquired during 2024, has increased location- and market-based Scope 2 emissions.

 sustainability_report p.2

-A refrigerant gas leak in the Finsbury Square London office led to an increase in Scope 1 refrigerant gas emissions of 154 tCO2e (a 217% increase year-on-year).
+A refrigerant gas leak in the Finsbury Square London office led to a 154 tCO2e (217%) increase in Scope 1 refrigerant gases.

 sustainability_report p.2